apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-set-timezone.md

 * **LOCAL**

-    Respectively set the time zone the one specified in environment variable `TZ`, or to the operating system time zone if `TZ` is undefined.
+    Set the time zone to the one specified in the java `user.timezone` property or environment variable `TZ`, or to the system time zone if they are undefined.

 * **timezone_value**